Chapter 11: Rivaling Tayloe

 from "historical map" published 1931 |

 Thornton's design for Lot 17 in Square 171 would not have worked on Lot 8 in Square 170.
 An oval room in the rear of a house on Lot 8 would be hidden from view and have a view of the backs of buildings on F Street to the north that would block any view of the executive mansion.
 Thornton owned the lots southwest of Lot 17 and could preserve a view looking down the slope to the Potomac River.
-The large semi-circular porch on the other side of Thornton's design invited eyes looking down from the President's house.
+The large semi-circular portico on the front side of Thornton's design invited eyes looking down from the south portico of the President's house.

 Table : Orientation of Thornton design if in lot 17 Square 171